matt-fonto/docker-studies/notes.md

 - Docker automates the deployment, scaling, and management of applications through lightweight, portable containers
 - It allows the shipping of applications into standardized units, which work across environments

+### Workflow

+1. Write a Dockerfile: describe how to build the image (base image, app code, deps, commands etc.)
+2. Build an image: use `docker build` for it
+3. Run container: use the image to start a container.
+Isolated instance of the image

 #### Advantages of Docker

 1. Consistency a cross environments